About Tags in Cintoo

 • XYZ geolocation and bounding box:

-• When manually creating a tag, these attributes are set when the user adjusts the bounding box around a tag.
+• When manually creating a tag, these attributes are set when user adjusts the bounding box around a tag.

 • When importing a list of tags, these attributes usually come from the BIM/CAD model information.